dcoapp/app/README.md

 >
 > 4. I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

-Contributors certify that they adhere to these requirements by _signing-off_ on the commits, which involves adding a `Signed-off-by` line in the commit message.
+Contributors _sign-off_ that they adhere to these requirements by adding a `Signed-off-by` line to commit messages.

 ```
 This is my commit message